7 Types of Conventional Loans to Choose From

 Conforming loans

-What are they?
 Conforming loans are the subset of conventional loans that adhere to a list of guidelines issued by Fannie Mae and Freddie Mac, two unique mortgage entities created by the government to help the mortgage market run more smoothly and effectively.
-The guidelines that conforming loans must adhere to include a maximum loan limit, which is $726,200 in 2023 for a single-family home in most U.S. counties.
+The guidelines that conforming loans must adhere to include a maximum loan limit, which is $766,550 in 2024 for a single-family home in most U.S. counties.

 Nonconforming or ‘portfolio’ loans

-What are they?
 Portfolio loans are mortgages that are held by the lender, rather than being sold on the secondary market to another mortgage entity.
-Because a portfolio loan isn’t going to be passed on, it doesn’t have to conform to all of the strict rules and guidelines associated with Fannie Mae and Freddie Mac.
-This means that portfolio mortgage lenders have the flexibility to set terms that can make qualification easier for borrowers.
+Because a portfolio loan isn’t passed on, it doesn’t have to conform to all of the strict rules and guidelines associated with Fannie Mae and Freddie Mac.
+This means that portfolio mortgage lenders have the flexibility to set more lenient qualification guidelines for borrowers.

 Jumbo loans

-What are they?
-Jumbo loans are one type of nonconforming loans that don’t stick to the guidelines issued by Fannie Mae and Freddie Mac in a very specific way: by exceeding maximum loan limits.
-This makes them riskier to jumbo loan lenders, meaning borrowers often face an exceptionally high bar to qualification — interestingly, though, it doesn’t always mean higher rates.
+A jumbo loan is one type of nonconforming loan that doesn’t stick to the guidelines issued by Fannie Mae and Freddie Mac, but in a very specific way: by exceeding maximum loan limits.
+This makes them riskier to jumbo loan lenders, meaning borrowers often face an exceptionally high bar to qualification — interestingly, though, it doesn’t always mean higher rates for jumbo mortgage borrowers.

 Be careful not to confuse jumbo loans with high-balance loans.
-If you need a loan larger than $726,200 and live in an area that the Federal Housing Finance Agency (FHFA) has deemed a high-cost county, you may be able to qualify for a high-balance loan, which is still considered a conventional, conforming loan.
+If you need a loan larger than $766,550 and live in an area that the Federal Housing Finance Agency (FHFA) has deemed a high-cost county, you can qualify for a high-balance loan, which is still considered a conventional, conforming loan.

 Fixed-rate loans

-What are they?
-A fixed-rate loan has a stable interest rate that will stay the same for the entire life of the loan.
-This creates clear expectations for the borrower, eliminates surprises and provides a payment plan in which monthly principal and interest payments never vary.
+A fixed-rate loan has a stable interest rate that stays the same for the life of the loan.
+This eliminates surprises for the borrower and means that your monthly payments never vary.

 Adjustable-rate mortgages (ARMs)

-What are they?
-In contrast to fixed-rate mortgages, adjustable-rate mortgages have an interest rate that will change over the loan term.
-Although ARMs typically begin with a low interest rate (compared to a typical fixed-rate mortgage) for an introductory period, borrowers should expect a rate increase after this period ends.
-Precisely how and when it’ll increase is determined by the specifics of the loan: A 5/6 loan, for instance, will hold a steady rate for five years before beginning to adjust every six months.
+In contrast to fixed-rate mortgages, adjustable-rate mortgages have an interest rate that changes over the loan term.
+Although ARMs typically begin with a low interest rate (compared to a typical fixed-rate mortgage) for an introductory period, borrowers should be prepared for a rate increase after this period ends.
+Precisely how and when an ARM’s rate will adjust will be laid out in that loan’s terms.
+A 5/1 ARM loan, for instance, has a fixed rate for five years before adjusting annually.

 Low-down-payment and zero-down conventional loans

-What are they?
-Homebuyers looking for a low-down-payment conventional loan or a 100% financing mortgage — also known as a “zero-down” loan, as no cash down payment is necessary — have several options.
+Homebuyers looking for a low-down-payment conventional loan or a 100% financing mortgage — also known as a “zero-down” loan, since no cash down payment is necessary — have several options.

 Nonqualified mortgages

-What are they?
-Just as nonconforming loans are defined by the fact that they don’t follow Fannie Mae and Freddie Mac’s rules, nonqualified mortgages are defined by the fact that they don’t follow a set of rules issued by the Consumer Financial Protection Bureau (CFPB).
+Just as nonconforming loans are defined by the fact that they don’t follow Fannie Mae and Freddie Mac’s rules, nonqualified mortgage (non-QM) loans are defined by the fact that they don’t follow a set of rules issued by the Consumer Financial Protection Bureau (CFPB).

-Nonqualified mortgages are given to borrowers who can’t meet the requirements for a traditional loan.
-While they often serve borrowers with bad credit, they can also provide a way into homeownership for a variety of people in nontraditional circumstances.
+Borrowers who can’t meet the requirements for a traditional loan may qualify for a non-QM loan.
+While they often serve home loan borrowers with bad credit, they can also provide a way into homeownership for a variety of people in nontraditional circumstances.
 The self-employed or those who want to purchase properties with unusual features, for example, can be well-served by a nonqualified mortgage, as long as they understand that these loans can have high mortgage rates and other uncommon features.

 Pros and cons of conventional loans